 Once the throttle is in neutral and the engine has stopped pulling the boat forward, it may be necessary to pull the throttle into reverse to further slow the forward momentum of the boat.
 The reverse thrust of the engine will decrease the forward speed and slow the boat down to a safer maneuvering speed.
+Never shift the transmission into reverse if the boat is moving faster than 2 MPH (3.2 km/h).

 Do not use the engine stop switch for normal shut down.

 Doing so may impair your ability to restart the engine quickly or may create a hazardous swamping condition.